 The Authority will generally refer individual customer complaints regarding energy and water to the relevant service provider.
-Where residential and small business customers have already tried to resolve the complaint with their service provider, the Authority will refer energy and water complaints to the EWOWA-and-water-complaints-to-the-Department-of-Water.
+Where residential and small business customers have already tried to resolve the complaint with their service provider, the Authority will refer energy and water complaints to the EWOWA.